Reds vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Noah Syndergaard (1-4) to the mound for his 12th start this season.
+- Clayton Kershaw (7-4) will take the mound for the Dodgers, his 13th start of the season.

-- In 11 starts this season, he's earned a quality start in three of them.

-- Syndergaard has three starts in a row of five innings or more.

 |Opponent